autism answers & prevention

-Do cell phones cause autism?
-Yes, they are associated.
-This cell phone autism study shows the association.
-The study uses publically-available CDC and Federal Communications Commission (FCC) data to show that U.S. states with high rates of cell phone subscribers have much higher rates of autism.
+According to government data, cell phones are associated with autism.
+This cell phone autism analysis shows the association, using publically-available CDC and Federal Communications Commission (FCC) data.
+U.S. states with high rates of cell phone subscribers have much higher rates of autism.
 This shows use of cell phones by parents leads to autism in children.

 But not the mother's use of cell phones.
 A cohort study based on Amsterdam Born Children found that maternal mobile phone use during pregnancy does not increase the odds of behavior problems in their children.
-This is another expression of Coulomb's law; our autism epidemic is from men's radiation-damaged reproductive DNA.
+This is another expression of Coulomb's law; the majority of new autism cases are coming from men's fragmented reproductive DNA.